-Meeting Barbara Frost “near” the PCT was one of my more memorable encounters on the hike.
-It’s ironic that an introvert’s most memorable encounters in the wilderness often occurred with people.
+Meeting Barbara Frost “near” the PCT was one of my more memorable encounters on that hike.

-I had been bush whacking through thick undergrowth, up and down ridge after ridge.
-Finally, after three hours of heat, sweat, scratches, and obscenities, the glimpse of sun off metal had drawn me down off the ridge, and to the edge of what I later learned was Stump Ranch.
+I had been bushwhacking through thick undergrowth, up and down ridge after ridge.
+Then, finally, after three hours of heat, sweat, scratches, and obscenities, the glimpse of the sun off metal had drawn me down off the ridge and to the edge of what I later learned was Stump Ranch.

-meth lab home.
-The open, covered porch was tightly packed with furniture, tools, dishes, and an ancient electric washing machine (the kind with actual rollers on top) that appeared it may still be in working order.
-Though crowded, everything was stacked neatly and there was a sense of tidiness to the porch.
+The open, covered porch was tightly packed with furniture, tools, dishes, and an old electric washing machine (the kind with solid rollers on top) that appeared it may still be in working order.
+Though crowded, everything was stacked neatly, and there was a sense of tidiness to the porch.

 “You don’t know me,” I yelled back.
 She probably received few visitors and assumed I was someone she knew.
-She lived on a one way dirt road, so anyone coming out here was clearly coming to visit the only home at the end.
+She lived on a one-way dirt road, so anyone coming out here was coming to visit the only home at the end.

-The door opened to a small, wiry, white haired woman, peering up at me from behind her walker.
-I watched as she flipped up the sun glass clip-ons over her thick glasses.
+The door opened to a small, wiry, white-haired woman peering up at me from behind her walker.
+I watched as she flipped up the sunglass clip-on over her thick glasses.
 Piercing blue eyes that did not waiver peered up at me.

 “My name is Ellie,” I said as I offered her my hand.